-Learning Swedish is not that difficult.
-Do you want to impress with some Swedish language skills at a restaurant or bar during your next vacation in Sweden?
-Or do you want to polish your Business Swedish?
-Or maybe just learn a few extra words to understand Swedish song texts or websites and be able to read books?
+Learning Swedish is not that hard.
+Do you want to impress with some Swedish language skills at a restaurant or bar during your next trip to Sweden?
+Or would you like to polish your Business Swedish?
+Or maybe you just want to learn a few extra words to understand Swedish song texts or websites and be able to read books?

 Here are my top 10 tips on how to easily learn and improve your Swedish – whether you are still a beginner or just want to improve your existing language skills.

 Top 10 Tips: How to Learn the Swedish Language